The terms Calibration and Certification have been used interchangeably for decades.

 The desire for smaller measurement uncertainty has lead scientists to research involving SI units for measurement.
 As advances in science occur it is likely that measurement uncertainty will decrease.

-Take a look at the picture below form the UK.
+Take a look at the picture below from the UK.

 NIST in the United States offers a similar picture.